 (U) Contractor's certification that all subcontractors performing Work described in ORS 701.005(2) (i.e., construction Work) will be registered with the Construction Contractors Board or licensed by the State Landscape Contractors Board in accordance with ORS 701.035 to 701.055 before the subcontractors commence Work under the Contract.

-(V) If the Contract resulting from a solicitation will be a Public Improvement Contract, and if the Public Improvement that is the subject of the solicitation will have a value of $20,000,000 or more and will be located within Multnomah County, Clackamas County or Washington County, State Contracting Agencies must include provisions in the Public Improvement Contract that meet the requirements of HB 2007 (2019 Oregon Laws, Chapter 645) for diesel engines and non-road diesel engines.veterans
+(V) If the Contract resulting from a solicitation will be a Public Improvement Contract, and if the Public Improvement that is the subject of the solicitation will have a value of $20,000,000 or more and will be located within Multnomah County, Clackamas County or Washington County, State Contracting Agencies must include provisions in the Public Improvement Contract that meet the requirements of HB 2007 (2019 Oregon Laws, Chapter 645) for diesel engines and non-road diesel engines.

+(W) If the Contract resulting from a solicitation will be a Public Improvement Contract and if the Public Improvement that is the subject of the solicitation will have a value that exceeds $3,000,000, Contracting Agencies must include provisions in the Public Improvement Contract that meet the requirements of ORS 279C.533 for apprenticeship employment;

+(X) Plan for outreach to and recruitment and retention of women, minority individuals and Veterans (ORS 279C.533); and

+(Y) Contractor and subcontractor licensure and certification related to the installation of electric vehicle charging systems under SB 582 (2023 Oregon Laws, Chapter 577), when the Contracting Agency is a State Contracting Agency.

 (2) Assignment or Transfer Restricted.
 Unless otherwise provided in the Contract, the Contractor shall not assign, sell, dispose of, or transfer rights, or delegate duties under the Contract, either in whole or in part, without the Contracting Agency's prior Written consent.
 Unless otherwise agreed by the Contracting Agency in Writing, such consent shall not relieve the Contractor of any obligations under the Contract.
 Any assignee or transferee shall be considered the agent of the Contractor and be bound to abide by all provisions of the Contract.
 If the Contracting Agency consents in Writing to an assignment, sale, disposal or transfer of the Contractor's rights or delegation of Contractor's duties, the Contractor and its surety, if any, shall remain liable to the Contracting Agency for complete performance of the Contract as if no such assignment, sale, disposal, transfer or delegation had occurred unless the Contracting Agency otherwise agrees in Writing.